 If a co-defendant requests appointment of counsel and is determined to be indigent, the Appointing Authority shall appoint counsel pursuant to the standards and procedures stated in this Section.

-If private counsel is appointed to a co-defendant, rather the Regional Public Defender for Capital Cases, co-counsel will be appointed using the standards and procedures stated in this Section.
+If private counsel is appointed to a co-defendant, rather the Regional Public Defender for Capital Cases, the relevant appointing authority will appoint two attorneys, at least one of whom is qualified for death penalty cases, as soon as practicable after charges are filed, unless the State gives notice in writing that it will not seek the death penalty.

 The Regional Public Defender for Capital Cases may refuse to accept appointment to a case if: